Running of the Quotes - How Bout Right Now Edition Part Deux

 ...If Clinton or Kennedy want a foot in the door in Washington, they may be stuck with — alas — the indignity of a House seat in New York somewhere.
 So very unglamorous, but at least it’ll put them in line for a Senate slot when one eventually opens up.

--- Allahpundit snarking on the predicted 2020 Chelsea Clinton vs. Caroline Kennedy NY congressional race
+-- Allahpundit snarking on the predicted 2020 Chelsea Clinton vs. Caroline Kennedy NY congressional raceQuote of the Day VI

 A woman with a business is subject to special rules.
 Political rules.
 And if she does not hew to them, she must be destroyed.
 By a gang of women.
 You know how women help women?
-They don’t
+They don’t.

--- Ann Althouse on the jihad against Ivanka Trump
+-- Ann Althouse on the jihad against Ivanka TrumpQuote of the Day VII

 The Economist in the last six months published a series of interesting articles on the challenges of anti-submarine warfare.